 There are a few resorts that have regular boat service to Disney Springs.
 They include Saratoga Springs, Port Orleans & Riverside.
 Saratoga Springs is also near enough to Disney Springs for a nice walk along the trails around the lake.

-It has recently been announced that Walt Disney World will be starting a dedicated taxi service to provide rides between any location inside the “World” for a flat fee (one report says $29).
+It has been announced that Walt Disney World will be starting a dedicated on-property taxi service to provide rides between any location inside the “World” for a flat fee (suggested fare is $29 per ride).